 Many times the symptoms demonstrated by a struggling adolescent are a collection of behaviors or maladaptive coping mechanisms as opposed to a strict diagnosable disorder.
-These behaviors or coping mechanisms might include a variety of symptoms including anger, sadness, irresponsibility, academic failure, rage, withdrawal, depression, paranoia, defiance, dishonesty, lack of motivation, low self-esteem, substance abuse etc.
+These behaviors or coping mechanisms might include a variety of symptoms including:

 Whether the diagnostic category represents a pure, neuro-biological dysfunction or a maladaptive coping mechanism, the most important aspect of a diagnosis is understanding the description of realities that this presents for the student.

-RedCliff recognizes the child and the diagnosis are two separate issues, and each is addressed specifically.
+RedCliff recognizes the child and the diagnosis are two separate issues.
+Each is addressed specifically.
 Our treatment model does not allow the child to hide behind the label.
 The therapeutic approach focuses on treating the individual, not just treating the diagnosis.

-Parents or referring professionals may select evaluators of requesting psychological assessment and/or neuropsychological assessments for their student.
+Parents may request psychological assessment and/or neuropsychological assessments for their student.
 For an additional charge, both of these tests can be performed in the field without disrupting the student’s wilderness experience.

-Every student in our program is evaluated weekly on eight areas of student functioning in the field.
-These clinical assessments are scored by our field staff under the direction of the each student’s therapist.
-The assessment gives parents a direct link to the men and women working with their child in the field.
-Parents receive these assessment scores via our secured Internet portal to be used as part of their weekly family therapy.
+Lastly, our program evaluates every student weekly on eight areas of student functioning in the field.
+The field staff scores these clinical assessments under the direction of each student’s therapist.
+The assessment also gives parents a direct link to the men and women working with their children in the field.
+Parents receive these assessment scores via our secure Internet portal to be used as part of their weekly family therapy.

-This clinical assessment does not evaluate the student’s relationship with his field staff or therapist.
+Accordingly this clinical assessment does not evaluate the student’s relationship with his or her field staff or therapist.
 Instead, it scores the child’s willingness and ability to engage in the therapeutic process.
 The assessment is intended to give parents as much data as possible throughout their child’s wilderness therapy experience so they can accurately determine which treatment decisions they need to make next.

-The fundamental question measured by the weekly clinical assessment is, “How is the student re-conceptualizing his relationship with his parents?”
+Consequently, the important question asked by the weekly clinical assessment is, “How is the student re-conceptualizing his relationship with his parents?”
 In other words, is the student ready and willing to let his parents be in charge of the relationship?